TuringAllies/.github/profile/README.md

 ## Usage

-To spin this project up run:
+To spin this project up, run the following command from the command line:

 ```
 bin/dev
 ```

+navigation to `localhost:3000` and see the website there

 <p align="right">(<a href="#readme-top">back to top</a>)</p>